 By considering the use of various content strategies, public relations firms can increase client discovery and audience engagement, even as the traditional media landscape continues to shift.

-Daniela McVicker is a blogger with rich experience in writing about content planning and digital marketing.
+Daniela McVicker is a blogger and Top Writers Review editor with rich experience in writing about content planning and digital marketing.
 She helps individuals and organizations improve their web content writing, design, and planning skills.
 Her posts are always packed with examples and actionable content that readers can put straight into the action.